Fried Cod is our favorite fried fish. It’s crispy on the outside and flaky on the inside. And it is perfect for dunking in homemade tartar sauce.

 When it comes to fish, my family is all about the white fish.
 Cod specifically.
 We like it because it’s a mild white fish with a firm texture.
 This means that it’s not super fishy tasting, which means it’s great for the kiddos.

-Now, my family will eat cod any way I serve it, but if we’re being totally honest, fried is the best.
+Now, my family will eat any of the cod recipes I make, but if we’re being totally honest, fried is the best.
 I mean crispy fried fish, with a squirt of lemon dunked in tartar sauce?
 It doesn’t get much better.
 AM I RIGHT?